-Trans fatty acids (TFA) or trans-unsaturated fatty acids or trans fats are unsaturated fatty acids with at least one a double bond in the trans or E configuration.
+Trans fatty acids or TFA or trans-unsaturated fatty acids or trans fats are unsaturated fatty acids , a subclass of lipids, with at least one a double bond in the trans configuration.

 Unsaturated fatty acids most commonly have their double bonds in cis configuration; the other, less common configuration is trans.